Guiding Principles & Curriculum:

 Children are met with balance of activities that entice and challenge their emerging skills and capacities.
 In warm, home-like classrooms, and in nature’s bountiful wooded play spaces and gardens, children at Our Sons and Daughters School are welcomed into learning environments that nourish their senses, invite their innate desire for self-initiated exploration and movement, and inspire their budding imaginations.
 These are the seeds for a lifelong love of learning, and they provide the foundation that every young child needs for self-confidence, resilience, and future academic excellence.

-"Play is the highest form of research" -Albert Einstein .
+"Play is the highest form of research" -Albert Einstein.
 At the heart of our early childhood program is our understanding that self-initiated play is critical to the healthy development of all young children.
 The classrooms at Our Sons and Daughters School provide an environment that encourages children to initiate play and learn by freely exploring the world around them, which in turn nurtures self-education and self-regulation skills.
 Open-ended toys made from natural materials nourish the child’s developing senses, flex their creative muscles and imaginative capacities, and further develop their emerging fine motor skills.
 In addition, structures that they can move and explore with their whole bodies, combined with environments that invite movement, help to develop their gross motor coordination.
-We believe that creative play is the child’s most important developmental tool, whether to discover new skills, work with experiences, or express happiness and sorrow.
-Through the activity of imaginative play, children develop physically, mentally, socially, and emotionally.
+We believe that creative play is the child’s most important developmental tool: through the activity of imaginative play, children develop physically, mentally, socially, and emotionally.

 Artistic & Practical Activity